 It happened in 1889 in Torino, construction year of the building

 The Mole Antonelliana, by the architect Alessandro Antonelli, is completed.

 While the public gas lighting is extended in several streets of the center, electric lighting is installed in Piazza San Carlo.

 The first Union in Italy is founded with the name “Confederazione delle Società Operaie di Torino”.

 First general strike in Italy, in Torino on April 11 1889 and for a few days.

 Between 1888 and 1889 the philosopher Friedrich Wilhelm Nietzsche lived in Torino, via Carlo Alberto 6.
 Here he wrote the book “Ecce homo” and his madness was revealed.

-Building of the OGM, the most significant industrial complex still intact in Torino, marked by the presence of great historic and architectural value buildings, by architects such as Pietro Fenoglio and Giacomo Mattè Trucco.
+Building of the OGR, the most significant industrial complex still intact in Torino, with buildings of great historic and architectural value by architects such as Pietro Fenoglio and Giacomo Mattè Trucco.